League Insights

 Power Play Evolution by Age

-The power play becomes twice as important as kids get older.
-At age 8, barely 1 in 15 goals comes on the PP. By age 13, it's nearly 1 in 6.
+The power play becomes nearly three times as important as kids get older.
+For 2018s, barely 1 in 18 goals comes on the PP. By 2013, it's about 1 in 6.

-At age 8-9, a power play barely matters — less than 9% of goals.
-By age 13, it's nearly double.
-Interestingly, kids convert at similar rates (14-16%) at every age except 8 (10.5%).
+For 2018s, a power play barely matters — under 6% of goals.
+By 2013, it's nearly triple that share.
+Interestingly, kids convert at similar rates (14-16%) at every birth year except 2018 (10.5%).
 The real difference?
 Older kids take more penalties, creating more chances.
 Special teams coaching pays off more as kids mature.

 Discipline and Physicality